 The image acquisition of the RVG 6200 is fast and straightforward with the only position, expose, then view.
 Its twain compatibility entails that the sensor can be linked with much dental practice management and imaging software.

 It has an easy installation, and its maintenance process is not complicated.
-Once it is up and running, it has a post-installation tool which checks communication with software and also checks if the sensor works properly.
+Once it is up and running, it has a post-installation tool that checks communication with software and also checks if the sensor works properly.
 Diagnosis tools validate a sensor’s image quality and help in troubleshooting.

 Its smart remote system is developed to allow accuracy and simplicity in in-office diagnosis.
 Schick elite sensor is a massive improvement in everything and is highly ranked in the industry.
 It integrates easily with CDR DICOM imaging software and Eaglesoft imaging.